How to Find Employees:

 - Use social media to reach passive candidates.

-Where can I look for seasonal employees?
+Any tips on where I could look for seasonal employees?

 What is the best way to hire employees if I've never done it?

 - Advertise your positions on several job boards, like Indeed, that get high traffic.